h2r/burlap_caffe/README.md

 The first, `AtariDQN`, is the same architecture as DeepMind's DQN with the same hyper-parameters as specified in their [nature paper] (http://www.nature.com/nature/journal/v518/n7540/full/nature14236.html).

+To run this code, you will need to ALE.
+To install ALE, follow the instructions on our [burlap_ale repository](https://github.com/h2r/burlap_ale).

 NOTE: You may need to increase the Java max memory size to run this example.
 To do so, add `-Xmx8192m` as a Java VM argument (this sets the max memory to 8GB).

-The second, `GridWorldDQN`, is a simple DQN implementation of a built-in BURLAP domain.
+The second, `GridWorldDQN`, is a simple DQN implementation for a built-in BURLAP domain.